FansDB/docs/docs/scenes.md

 Limitations:

 1. Do not add animated, drawn, 2D or 3D covers.
-1. Do not cover images that have watermarks from pirate sites.(1)
+1. Do not add cover images that have watermarks from pirate sites.(1)
 </div>
 1. Blurred, cropped or otherwise hidden watermarks are acceptable.